sashapodgoreanu/curriculum/index.md

 ### Soft Skills

-- **Communication**: excellent communication skills, both written and verbal, with a natural ability to convey complex information in a straightforward manner
+- **Communication**: excellent communication skills, both written and verbal, with a natural ability to convey complex information in a straightforward manner<br>

-- **Teamwork**: a collaborative team player, adept at working in a team environment and capable of working with multiple stakeholders, including developers, testers, and product owners
+- **Teamwork**: a collaborative team player, adept at working in a team environment and capable of working with multiple stakeholders, including developers, testers, and product owners<br>

-- **Analytical and Problem-Solving Skills**: a resourceful problem solver, with a keen eye for detail and the ability to think outside the box to come up with creative solutions
+- **Analytical and Problem-Solving Skills**: a resourceful problem solver, with a keen eye for detail and the ability to think outside the box to come up with creative solutions<br>

 ## The Latest Work Experience